wkhere/stackless/Doc/library/os.rst

    by *how*: :const:`SEEK_SET` or ``0`` to set the position relative to the beginning of the file; :const:`SEEK_CUR` or ``1`` to set it relative to the current position; :const:`os.SEEK_END` or ``2`` to set it relative to the end of the file.

    Availability: Unix, Windows.

+.. data:: SEEK_SET
+          SEEK_CUR
+          SEEK_END

+   Parameters to the :func:`lseek` function.
+Their values are 0, 1, and 2,
+   respectively.
+Availability: Windows, Unix.

 .. function:: open(file, flags[, mode])